AHCoder/galaxy-integration-ps2/README.md

-# Playstation 2 Integration for GOG Galaxy 2.0
+# PlayStation 2 Integration for GOG Galaxy 2.0
 A PS2 integration for GOG Galaxy 2.0

 ## Requirements